• Menu

 Basilica of Santa Maria

-Located within Vila Murada (Elche’s old town) you can find the Basilica of Santa Maria, a church built over the ruins of a mosque in the 18th century.
-It is a stunning example of Baroque architecture and is recognised by UNESCO as a significant cultural heritage.
+Located within Vila Murada (Elche’s old town) you can find the Basilica of Santa Maria, a stunning Baroque church built between 1672 and 1784 on a site that was formerly occupied by a mosque during Muslim rule, followed by earlier Gothic and Renaissance churches.
+It is one of the finest examples of Baroque architecture in the Valencia region and is recognised by UNESCO as a significant cultural heritage site.

 A tip is to climb the spiral staircase to the top of the basilica’s bell tower for panoramic views of Elche and the surrounding palm groves.